T4M2 / U4P2 Base Calibration

 The Initial Tune Instructions and Post Tune Instructions apply as well.

-If your tuning with TunerPro, be sure to download our CBAZA.xdf
+If your tuning with TunerPro, be sure to download my CBAZA.xdf from the downloads section.

 If your tuning with BinaryEditor, the latest open-source CBAZA strategy can be downloaded from EECAnalyzer.net